OnionUI/Onion/README.md

 - Copy your Bios files into the BIOS folder.

 #### Installation (Upgrade):
-- Backup your saves, states and scraped images
+- Backup your saves, states and scraped images.
 > - Saves and playtimes are located at /Retroarch/.retroarch/saves/_corename_
 > - States are located at /Retroarch/.retroarch/states/_corename_
 - Delete all folders from your SD except "BIOS", "Roms" and "Themes"